cgwhouse/widen-bot/README.md

 ## Running the Bot

+1. If on a Linux host, ensure the `Server/plugins` directory has at least 322 permissions.

-1. From the root of the repository, execute:
+2. From the root of the repository, execute:

    ```bash
    python3 run.py server